 - If you find yourself in a position where the case has been settled and your attorney is not responding to your calls or emails, you may want to consider contacting the State Bar to file a complaint.
 This is an absolute last resort that should only be pursued when all else has failed.

 It is important to retain an attorney who will help eliminate unnecessary delays and maximize the value of your case.
 If you or one of your family members was recently suffered an injury, it is in your best interests to immediately consult with an experienced personal injury attorney, who can help you understand your rights, responsibilities, and legal options after a crash with no insurance in Florida.
-To discuss a potential claim in a free and confidential legal consultation, contact the Law Offices of Prosper Shaked online, or call today at (305) 694-2676.
+To discuss a potential claim in a free and confidential legal consultation, contact Prosper Shaked Accident Injury Attorneys PA online, or call today at (305) 694-2676.